wilkelab/Metagenomics_CAST/src/nontn7/README.md

   - `count_systems.py` Counts the number of unique putative systems in a CSV
   - `dedup.py` Deduplicates systems
   - `extract_candidates.py` Serializes manually-selected candidate systems
+  - `find-cas12-sts.py` Looks for Cas12-containing systems and tries to identify their self-targeting spacers, if any exist
   - `find_inverted_repeats.py` Finds inverted repeats in contigs that contain putative systems
   - `find_nuclease_dead_clusters.py` Determine which Class 2 systems have inactivated catalytic residues
   - `fix-paths.py` Updates paths to those on our local cluster